MintCodes/Shoppey/README.md

 3. Select "Add to Shoppey Cart"
 4. Click the Shoppey icon in your toolbar to view cart
 5. Switch currencies and manage items

-## ✨ Latest Features

-- **🖼️ Product Images**: Automatically extracts and displays product preview images
-- **🏪 Store Names**: Shows which store/website the product is from
-- **📦 Stock Status**: Displays if items are in stock, out of stock, or unknown
-- **🐦 Twitter Link**: Follow button linking to https://x.com/mintvait
-- **ℹ️ Info Button**: Click for detailed explanation of how it works
-- **📏 Larger Popup**: Increased width (450px) for better viewing
-- **📜 Scrollable List**: Can scroll through many cart items
-- **🎨 Custom Logo**: Uses your logo icon for branding
-- **🎯 Smart Product Detection**: Avoids service pages, focuses on viable products
-- **🔍 Enhanced Price Detection**: Looks for price/pricing/kaina classes and near buy buttons

 ## 📁 File Structure